-- new_df (pandas.DataFrame) A df-like DataFrame with the same columns as the input df plus a column with predictions from the model. - log (dict) A log-like Dict that stores information of the Isotonic Calibration model.
+- p (function pandas.DataFrame -> pandas.DataFrame) A function that when applied to a DataFrame with the same columns as df returns a new DataFrame with a new column with predictions from the model. - new_df (pandas.DataFrame) A df-like DataFrame with the same columns as the input df plus a column with predictions from the model.

+• log (dict) - A log-like Dict that stores information of the catboost_classification_learner model.

+${\tt fklearn.training.classification.lgbm_classification_learner}$

-fklearn.training.classification.lgbm_classification_learner Fits an LGBM classifier to the dataset.
+Fits an LGBM classifier to the dataset.